theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 [Subsequent releases](./ias-guided-packaging-release-process-annotated.md)

 # Troubleshooting
-Emphasis was placed on being as compatable with a "standard" .rpmmacros  file.
+Emphasis was placed on being as compatible with a "standard" .rpmmacros  file.
 Having NO rpmmacros file should always work.
 If you're having problems then please let me know.